Canon T7i versus Canon M100

 |Canon M10 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||4.6||5||no|

 |Canon M3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||4.2||5||no|

 |Canon T6s (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||5.0||12||no|

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Canon T7i or the Canon M100 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.